rpgreview/papersandpaychecks/cow-orkers.md

 Persian.
 Spoken as a first language by 60 million in Iran, Afghanistan, Tajikstan, Uzbekistan, Iraq etc. Spoken as an addtional language by 50 million.
 Distantly related to all Indo-European languages, related to Iranian languages, sister language to Tajik and Dari.
 Dialects include Tat, Iranian, Judeo-Persian, Bukhori, etc

 The degree of complexity of the communication establishes the Target Number.
+Note how the sentence, technically identical all along, becomes more complex in terms of noun-specificity and conditional verbal expression, starting from a simple present-tense subject-verb-object, generic noun.
+Inspired by the language functions chart from *RuneQuest* (third edition, 1984)

 Difficulty		Rating		Example
 Very easy		5		"I want food."
-Easy			7		"
+Easy			7		"I want some lamb, please"
-Average			9
-Tough			11
-Challenging		13
-Formidable		15
-Heroic			17
-Nearly Impossible	19
+Average			9		"I want some lamb with sweet potato, please" Tough			11		"I would like some lamb shank casseole with sweet potatoes, please" Challenging		13		"I would like some slow-cooked spring lamb shank casseole with sweet potatoes or rice if you don't have any, please"

+> No one gets angry at a mathematician or a physicist whom he or she doesn't understand at all, or at someone who speaks a foreign language, but rather at someone who tampers with your own language, with this 'relation,' precisely, which is yours.
+-- Jacques Derrida

 As a practical implementation of linguistic issues according to the theme of *Papers & Paychecks* the Boss should consider applying issues of mistranslation as often as possible.
 There is the classic example of the "water sheep" as a transliteration of "hydraulic ram" in Philip K. Dick's "The Galatic Pot Healer" (1969), which received special attention in the "Camp 22" scenario in this publication.
-Another potential situation is to applying different legal applications in a multi-lingual country, such as the apocaphyl story of the Luxembourg police using German to follow their procedures and French for their legal code.
+Another potential situation is to applying different legal applications in a multi-lingual country, such as the apocryphal story of the Luxembourg police using German to follow their procedures and French for their legal code.
 For actual examples, do consider these real-world failures of translation engines and incorporate them into your scenarios.

 1. "Fall" and "autumn".
 In English "fall" and "autumn" refer to a season, the former more common in American English, the latter in Commonwealth English and from Germanic and Latin origins respectively.
 A problem arises in many translations where documents may deliberate on strategies for "fall prevention" which translate into "autumn prevention" (e.g., in Spanish "prevención de otoño").
 PC Workers may be sent on a mission by Occupational Health & Safety to ensure that the office environment is "autumn proof".